rossunger/GodotExtraGUI/README.md

 # GodotExtraGUI

 # Install
 Add the ExtraGui folder to the root of your godot project.
-Add "ExtraGuiSingleton" as "egs" to your autoloads.
+Enable the ExtraGui plugin in your project settings OR just add "ExtraGuiSingleton" as "egs" to your autoloads.
 Restart editor for icons to update properly

 # USAGE
 Draggable  makes the control resizable, and click to drag it around.